 - Ban all technology from meals and use this time to catch up with your family

-- Have a discussions with your children about any social media bullying and try guide them to behave responsibly and safely.
+- Have a discussion with your children about any social media bullying and try to guide them to behave responsibly and safely.

 - You have to unplug to recharge so you can plug back in.
 Try taking one day a week and switching off all technology.
 Get back to the silence and quiet.
 It is the place all great ideas come from.

 - Make sure to spend at least 30 minutes a day in nature without any technology.
 Take a walk in the park or use your lunchtime to fit in some exercise.

 - Try reading a paper book before bedtime.
 It slows down the brain and helps you fall asleep.

 - Make time once a week to grab a coffee, lunch, walk, or dinner with special friends in your life and catch up with them face to face

 - Try if at all possible, to conduct business meetings in person.
 There is something to be said for looking into someone’s eyes when you are delivering your pitch.

 - Don’t compare yourself to anyone ever.
 You are unique, talented, amazing, incredible and perfect just as you are.

 - If you wouldn’t like someone to write or say it to you then don’t be the one to post something nasty about someone else.